-Appendix 1 - Grade descriptions Year 11
+Appendix 1 - Grade descriptions Year 12

-Competently conveys information, expresses ideas and opinions across a range of topics.
+Competently conveys information and expresses ideas and opinions across a range of topics.
 Includes elaborations or examples to engage an audience.
 Provides relevant cultural references where required.

-Includes a range of vocabulary, language structures and script (including prescribed kanji).
+Includes a range of vocabulary, language structures, and script (including prescribed kanji).
 Uses appropriate register.
-Applies rules of grammar, but may occasionally make minor errors in syntax and vocabulary, which do not affect meaning.
+Applies rules of grammar, but occasionally makes minor errors in syntax and vocabulary.
+Errors do not affect meaning.

-Writes cohesive and well-structured texts which show clear development and connection of ideas.
+Writing is cohesive and well-structured, showing clear development and connection of ideas.
 Observes all the conventions of text types.

 Communicates effectively across a range of topics.
-Comprehends almost all questions without the need for clarification.
+Comprehends almost all questions without clarification.
 Responds in depth with relevant information and opinions.

-Provides responses which are clear and cohesive.
-Uses a wide range of vocabulary and complex sentence structures, but may occasionally make errors, which do not affect meaning.
-Self-corrects effortlessly.
-Uses pronunciation that is mostly accurate and maintains a natural flow of conversation.
+Responses are clear and cohesive.
+Uses a range of vocabulary and complex sentence structures.
+Errors do not affect meaning.

+Pronunciation is mostly accurate.

-Accurately identifies and extracts and processes information from a variety of texts across a range of topics.
-Correctly identifies script including uncommon combinations.
+Accurately identifies, and extracts and processes information from a variety of texts across a range of topics.
 Conveys relevant details in a concise and cohesive manner.

-Provides responses which are mostly correct when processing less familiar language and more complex
+When processing less familiar language and more complex texts, responses are not always correct.

-Conveys information, expresses ideas and opinions across a range of topics using simple sentences.
+Conveys information and expresses ideas and opinions across a range of topics using simple sentences.
 Provides some elaborations and relevant cultural references where required.
 Includes a range of familiar vocabulary, sentence structures, grammar and script (including familiar kanji).
 Uses repetitive language and grammar structures.
-Displays some script errors which do not affect meaning.
+Uses English words in certain contexts instead of katakana.
+Displays some script errors.
+Errors do not affect meaning.
+Organises writing logically; develops ideas clearly.

-Organises writing logically, clearly developing ideas.

 Observes most of the conventions of text types.